rohanPatgiri/agent-based-modelling-mesa01/session4 notes.md

 Also missing proper agent initialization

 ---
+## SECTION 4
 class Trader(mesa.Agent):
-  # Trader
+   Trader
-  # - has a metabolism for sugar and spice
+   - has a metabolism for sugar and spice
-  # - harvests and trades sugar and spice to survive and thrive
+  - harvests and trades sugar and spice to survive and thrive def __init__(self): print("I am a trader")
-  def __init__(self):
-    print("I am a trader")